 - Confident in English Reading and Writing

-- Must attend 72 hours of the 80 hours of training vis zoom
+- Must attend all 68 hours of training via Zoom/video calling

 - Must serve as a MAS-SSF volunteer peer counselor for a minimum of two years for 2-3 hours per week.